-Pulsed fiber lasers are the lasers of choice for battery welding because they lead to smaller heat affected zones, lower porosity, and less spatter.
+Fiber lasers are the lasers of choice for battery welding.
 They can weld thin or thick tabs, and process copper, aluminum, steel, and nickel as well as dissimilar materials.

 Laser welding can be used to make tab-to-busbar connections as well as foil-to-tab welds.
 You can see an example of busbar connections below.

 Resistance welding, also called spot welding, is a method that uses copper or tungsten electrodes charged with electrical current to perform the welding.
 As pressure is applied on the area to be welded, an electrical current is passed through the electrodes.
 This generates heat at the contact area and bonds the two metals together.